anshu3769/Audio-Classification-using-Deep-Learning-Networks/README.md

 # Steps to train/test a model
 Please follow the steps to train/test a model:
 ## Setup the environment
-  a. mkdir bdml
+  1. mkdir bdml
-  b. cd bdml
+  2. cd bdml
-  c. git clone
+  3. git clone
-  d. module load anaconda3/5.3.1
+  4. module load anaconda3/5.3.1
-  e. conda env create -f requirements.yaml
+  4. conda env create -f requirements.yaml
-  f. source activate bdml
+  6. source activate bdml

 ## Load the dataset
-  a.
-Download Speech data to this directory
+  1. Download Speech data to this directory
-  b. gunzip speech_commands_v0.01.tar.gz
+  2. gunzip speech_commands_v0.01.tar.gz
-  c. mkdir data
+  3. mkdir data
-  d. cd data
+  4. cd data
-  e. tar xopf ..path_to/speech_commands_v0.01.tar
+  5. tar xopf ..path_to/speech_commands_v0.01.tar
-  f. cd ..
+  6. cd ..
-  g. mkdir speechdata
+  7. mkdir speechdata
-  h. cd BDML
+  8. cd BDML
-  i. python create_dataset.py ../data --out_path ../speechdata
+  9. python create_dataset.py ../data --out_path ../speechdata

 ## Run the model
-  a. python run.py --train_path ../speechdata/train/ --valid_path ../speechdata/valid --test_path ../speechdata/test
+  1. python run.py --train_path ../speechdata/train/ --valid_path ../speechdata/valid --test_path ../speechdata/test
   Note: You can specify other arguments to the run.py script like batch_size, model e.t.c.
 You can find them all in the file itself.

 We have run this project on NYU Prince server using Slurm batch script.
 ## To run the batch script on NYU server:
-a. sbatch runbatch.s
+  1. sbatch runbatch.s
   Note: You can change the arguments in the runbatch.s script to run with various network configuration.